 I will never forget as an open space firefighter in September 2010 on the Fourmile Fire watching a dark plume of smoke containing a family’s life possessions drift skyward.
 Or September 2013 as a state senator barely getting home from a West Slope Transportation Committee hearing before the roads were flooded and impassible.
 Then the next day listening to the rescue helicopters clatter overhead and watching huge-tired army vehicles haul evacuees from Lyons to Longmont.
 Combining my years of legislative experience and listening to people and local officials about their needs enabled me to push through several flood recovery bills.

 Knowing that global warming was making fires, floods, and drought disasters even worse hardened my resolve to fight even harder for clean wind and solar over dirty oil and gas.
 This fight has never been more important with what is going on Washington, D.C.
 Clean energy solves health problems and creates good jobs.
-I helped push through higher wind and solar requirements for electric utilities and expanded a program state wide that provides small businesses an option to cheaply finance energy efficiency and solar improvements.
+I helped push through higher wind and solar requirements for electric utilities and expanded the PACE program state wide that provides small businesses an option to cheaply finance energy efficiency and solar improvements.
 I was named Conservation Colorado’s environmental champ for 2015 for these efforts and for staunchly defending our public lands.
 But adding clean energy is half the solution–we also must stop using dirty coal, oil, and gas.

-I have been fighting fracking since returning to the legislature in 2010 by running twelve bills and fighting off oil industry bills.
+I have been fighting fracking since returning to the legislature in 2010 by running twenty bills and fighting off oil industry bills.
 My experience as a state representative from 1986 to 1992 helped me quickly start the fight with 50 lobbyists to pass legislation that increased maximum fines on rule breakers tenfold and worked to double the number of oil and gas inspectors.
 I also ran bills to enable local governments to say no to drilling and fracking, make public health the top priority over corporate profit, and make it harder for oil companies to condemn private mineral property for profit.